The Side by Side programme

 Together, we aimed to:

-Over the last two years, the Side by Side programme has delivered peer support to 17,936 people online and 3,255 in person, and promoted peer support to nearly 74,000 people.
+The Side by Side programme delivered peer support to 17,936 people online and 3,255 in person, and promoted peer support to nearly 74,000 people.

-With this funding, we were able to award 37 grants to local peer support projects across nine pilot areas:
+With this funding, we were able to award 37 grants to local peer support projects across 9 pilot areas: